Skip to content

 Execution unit (includes ALU)

-This segment of processor contains the hardware that executes instructions.
-The execution unit including ALU (Arithmetic Logic Unit) performs arithmetic operations (addition, subtraction etc.) and logical operations (AND, OR, EX-OR etc.).
+This segment of the processor contains the hardware that executes instructions.
+The execution unit, including ALU (Arithmetic Logic Unit), performs arithmetic operations (addition, subtraction, etc.) and logical operations (AND, OR, EX-OR, etc.).

 Many processors contain separate execution units for integer and floating-point computations because very different hardware is required to handle these two data types.

-Note: ALU is the unit which decides the capability of any processor.
+Note: ALU is the unit that decides the capability of any processor.

 Register Unit

-The register unit (also named as register array or register set or register file) is a small storage area for data that the processor is using.
-Accessing of data stored in register unit is faster than accessing the data stored in memory system.
+The register unit (also named as register array, register set, or register file) is a small storage area for data that the processor is using.
+Accessing data stored in a register unit is faster than accessing the data stored in a memory system.

 This feature makes the importance of the register unit.
-Register unit generally supports the multiple simultaneous accesses.
-However, various processors have different types of register units but virtually all have register unit of some sort.
+A register unit generally supports multiple simultaneous accesses.
+However, various processors have different types of register units, but virtually all have a register unit of some sort.

 Control Unit

-This unit generates the control and timing signals to control various operations of processor and hence the computer, In other words, the control unit is determining when instructions can be executed and what sequence of operations are required to execute each instruction.
+This unit generates the control and timing signals to control various operations of the processor and, hence, the computer.
+In other words, the control unit determines when instructions can be executed and what sequence of operations is required to execute each instruction.

-It also controls the flow of data between the processor and other devices like memory and input/output peripherals.
-In early processors, the control unit was a very small part of processor, but the part of control unit has grown dramatically as processors have become more complex.
+It also controls the flow of data between the processor and other devices, like memory and input/output peripherals.
+In early processors, the control unit was a very small part of the processor, but the part of the control unit has grown dramatically as processors have become more complex.

 Memory